 - 1 1/4 cups thinly sliced white button mushrooms

 - 3/4 teaspoon salt divided

 - 2 tablespoons chopped fresh parsley

-- Mix the kasha and egg together until well combined in a medium bowl.
+- Mix the kasha and egg together in a medium bowl until well combined.
 Turn the heat on medium-high under the saucepan that the onion was cooked in.
 Add the kasha/egg mixture, spreading it in an even layer in the bottom of the saucepan, and toast until the kasha is dry and the grains can separate.
-Stir in the broth, remaining ½ teaspoon salt, and black pepper.
+Stir in the broth, remaining 1/2 teaspoon salt, and black pepper.
 Bring to a boil, and then cover and reduce the heat to simmer until the kasha is tender and the liquid is absorbed, about 15 to 20 minutes.

 - Meanwhile, cook the pasta to al dente, and drain.
 (Reheat under hot running water if necessary before serving.)

 - To serve, toss together the onion mixture with the hot kasha, pasta, and parsley.